Brian Carr's Recipes

 1/2 teaspoon salt

-1 teaspoon powdered milk (if you are a purist and want to fully mimic the original butter, omit if you want a non dairy version)
+1 teaspoon powdered milk (if you are a purist and want to fully mimic the

 Use standard pie crust and crumb crust topping.
 Heat as for crumb crust topping.